When Work Becomes Torture

 This is important for your balance.

 Now let us deal with the six hours you have to work.

 Very often the worst bosses like to swamp you with work.
 They announce this is urgent then, break your train of concentration by demanding you stop to deal with something else.
 Your desk is a confused mass and you have no idea where you were, what you were doing.

 The Boss knows you are competent and needs to tear you down.

 Get a pad and as soon as he races in with instructions, start writing them down.
 Make him repeat, then go to read them back.

-He will, at 10:34 demand you start Project Three, then ask about Project One.
+He should fling another project at you within the hour then ask about Project One.